atmajs/utest/README.md

     - `-watch` watche for file changes and rerun the tests

 ##### ES6
-Write your test using EcmaScript 6.
+Write tests using EcmaScript 6 for NodeJS and **browser** runners.
 This is possible due to [Google Traceur Compiler](https://github.com/google/traceur-compiler) and the [Atma.Toolkit Plugin](https://github.com/atmajs/atma-loader-traceur).

 **How to start?**